kkuchta/TSpell/README.md

 **I said... _hushed voice_ I kinda like code monstrosities like this, where can I find more?** You were right to whisper, you should be ashamed of yourself.

 **Don't you code-shame me.** Ok, fine, you might like [css-only async chat](https://github.com/kkuchta/css-only-chat), [lambda-only url shortener](https://github.com/kkuchta/url_shortener), [disguising ruby as JS](https://kevinkuchta.com/2017/07/disguising-ruby-as-javascript/), or [a database in your browser tabs](https://github.com/kkuchta/tabdb).

+**Why do you write FAQs as a dialog for these projects instead of prose like a normal person?** Oh look, the README's about to end, no time to answ-